neovim/VSNvim/README.md

 ------

 This extension is still in the early stages of development.
-Some Neovim features that have not been fully integrated into Visual Studio
+Some Neovim features have not been fully integrated into Visual Studio
 including:
  - Highlights
- - Completion for insert mode and command line mode
+ - Completion menus for insert mode and command line mode
  - Output from command line mode
  - Opening buffers
+ - Line numbers and signs in the margin
+ - Status lines
+ - Window size and layout

 Pre-releases can be downloaded from the AppVeyor build artifacts.